Towards Designing Cost-Optimal Policies to Utilize IaaS Clouds under Online Learning: Problem Description and Model

 We refer to the ratio of the total cost of utilizing a certain type of instances to the total workload processed by this type of instances as the average unit cost of this type of instances.
-As described in Section~\ref{sec.pricing-model}, we assume that \begin{assumption} The average unit costs of self-owned, spot and on-demand instances are increasing. \end{assumption} Correspondingly, to be cost-optimal, we should consider allocating various instances to each arriving job in the order of self-owned, spot and on-demand instances.
-Further, we give the objectives that should be achieved when considering allocating each type of instances to the arriving jobs in Principles~\ref{prin-one} and~\ref{prin-two}.
+As described in Section~\ref{sec.pricing-model}, we assume that \begin{assumption} The average unit costs of self-owned instances is lower than the average unit cost of spot instances, which is lower than that of on-demand instances. \end{assumption} Accordingly, to be cost-optimal, we should consider allocating various instances to each arriving job in the order of self-owned, spot and on-demand instances.
+Further, in Principles~\ref{prin-one} and~\ref{prin-two}, we give the objectives that should be achieved when considering allocating each type of instances to the arriving jobs.

 \begin{principle} The scheduler should make self-owned instances (\rmnum{1}) fully utilized, and (\rmnum{2}) utilized in a way so as to maximize the opportunity that all jobs have to utilize spot instances. \end{principle}